LifeMC/LifeSkript/README.md

 # Server Compatibility
 Requirements for running Skript is:
-- Java 8 **or later** installed. (java 8 or 11 is recommended) (java 8 is highly recommended)
+- Java 8 **or later** installed.
+(Java 8, 11 or 13 is recommended) (Java 8 is highly recommended)
-- A bukkit or bukkit-based (bukkit, craftbukkit, spigot, paperspigot, tacospigot etc.) server to run Skript.
+- A Bukkit or Bukkit-based (Bukkit, CraftBukkit, Spigot, PaperSpigot, TacoSpigot, etc.) server to run Skript.
 - Minecraft version compatibility is:
   - Tested: 1.7.10 - 1.8.8 (also any version between these) (recommended: TacoSpigot 1.8.8)
   - Can maybe work: 1.2.5 and above (others also maybe work)